geek-cookbook/geek-cookbook/manuscript/recipes/bookstack.md

 ---
-title: Run linuxserver bookstack in Docker
+title: How to run BookStack in Docker
 description: BookStack is a simple, self-hosted, easy-to-use platform for organising and storing information.
 Here's how to integrate linuxserver's bookstack image into your Docker Swarm stack.
 ---